0x7c13/Notepads/README.md

 ### Phase 1 (2-3 months):

 * Improve Find and Replace.
-* Add markdown file support.
+* Add Markdown file preview.
 * Add diff viewer.

 ### Phase 2 (By end of 2019):

-* I will visit .Net core 3.0, Windows Apps, Xaml Island to see if I can port it over to get rid of UWP limitations and restrictions.
+* I will visit .Net core 3.0, Windows Apps, Xaml Island to see if I can port it over to win32 or WPF to get rid of UWP limitations and restrictions.

 ## Disclaimer and Privacy statement: